A Dual Digraph Approach for Leaderless Atomic Broadcast (Extended Version): Evaluation

-Furthermore, we analyze the robustness of \fAC{}'s performance with regard to more frequent failures.
+Furthermore, we analyze the robustness of \ACplus{}'s performance with regard to more frequent failures.
 The analysis is based on a model with two parameters: $\delta_u$, the expected duration of an unreliable round; and $\delta_r$, the expected duration of a reliable round.
 Clearly, $\delta_u < \delta_r$.
-Since every server has one outstanding message at a time, we use data from Figure~\ref{fig:ev_nonfailure_compare} to estimate both parameters: $\delta_u$ is half the latency of \fAC{} and $\delta_r$ is the latency of \AC{}.
-We assume an SDC deployment with batch size four.
-We first focus on both the expected latency and throughput over a sequence of multiple rounds.
-Then, for latency sensitive applications, we look into the worst-case latency of a single round.
-Throughout the analysis, we consider only no-fail and fail transitions, since skip transitions entail both lower latency and higher throughput, i.e., a skip transition always triggers the A-delivery of messages.
+Since every server has one outstanding message at a time, we use data from Figure~\ref{fig:ev_nonfailure_compare} to estimate both parameters: $\delta_u$ is half the latency of \ACplus{} and $\delta_r$ is the latency of \AC{}.
+We assume an SDC deployment with batch size four. \ifdefined\TECHREP We first focus on both the expected latency and throughput over a sequence of multiple rounds.
+Then, for latency sensitive applications, we look into the worst-case latency of a single round. \fi \ifdefined\PAPER We focus on both the expected latency and throughput over a sequence of multiple rounds (for an analysis of the worst-case latency of a single round, see the extended technical report~\cite{poke2017adual_tr}). \fi Throughout the analysis, we consider only no-fail and fail transitions, since skip transitions entail lower latency and higher throughput, i.e., a skip transition always triggers the A-delivery of messages.

 \ifdefined\PAPER

 \fi

 \ifdefined\TECHREP